FAQs

 Will sunlight fade my limited edition print?

-Brett Lichtenstein from Digital Art Directory, who prints all our limited edition images, is an expert in fine art reproduction, selling works by artists such as renowned Australian water colourist, John Olsen.
-DAD’s printing technology is as good as is available anywhere in the world at this time.
+Digital Art Directory (DAD), who print all our limited edition images, are experts in fine art reproduction, selling works by artists such as renowned Australian water colourist, John Olsen.
+DAD’s printing technology is industry leading and chosen by many of Australia’s top artists for their limited edition reproductions.

 The inks used are pigment inks, printed on watercolour paper and they are considered UV stable, unlike dye-based inks that are prone to fading.